-What is “master boot record”?
+What is a “master boot record”?
 The boot sector (called the Master Boot Record or MBR) is the first sector of a hard drive (cylinder 0, head 0, sector 1).
-It contains the main partition table and the code, called the bootloader, which when loaded into memory, will allow the system to boot up.
+It contains the primary partition table and the code, called the bootloader, which, when loaded into memory, will allow the system to boot up.

-After it is loaded into memory, this program will determine from which system partition to boot, and will start the program (called the bootstrap), which will start up the operating system present on that partition.
+After it is loaded into memory, this program will determine which system partition to boot and will start the program (called the bootstrap), which will start up the operating system present on that partition.

-This disk sector also contains all of the information concerning the hard drive (i.e., manufacturer, serial number, number of bytes per sector, number of sectors per cluster, number of sectors, etc.).
-This sector is therefore the most important one on the hard drive and is also used by the BIOS setup to recognise the hard drive.
-In other words, without it, your hard drive is useless, which makes it a favourite target for viruses.
+This disk sector also contains all the information concerning the hard drive (i.e., manufacturer, serial number, number of bytes per sector, number of sectors per cluster, number of sectors, etc.).
+This sector is, therefore, the most important on the hard drive and is also used by the BIOS setup to recognize the hard drive.
+In other words, your hard drive is useless without it, making it a favourite target for viruses.

-In this section, it is important to differentiate between the FAT file system and the file allocation table (FAT).
+In this section, it is essential to differentiate between the FAT file system and the file allocation table (FAT).

-FAT is the name of the file system used by DOS operating systems (DOS and Windows 95, as well as Windows NT and OS/2, which support it).
+FAT is the file system used by DOS operating systems (DOS and Windows 95, as well as Windows NT and OS/2, which support it).

 |Operating system||Associated file system|